 Cleanliness was crucial for Egyptians and they regarded body hair, including that on their heads, uncivilized.
 To obtain smooth skin, women used beeswax or a sugar, lemon and water mixture to wax.
 “Sugaring” is a method of hair removal still used in our days.
 Around 3000 BC, Egyptians were already using tweezers made from shells, pumice stone and razors made of copper to remove all unwanted hair.
 Hair removal meant the person was from a high class but was also a treatment against lice, which was common in the region.

 The youth was as idealized then as it is today, so Cleopatra and her contemporaries indulged in long milk baths to nourish and hydrate their skin.
 This is definitely an ancient Egypt beauty tip that I’ll try one of those days.
 No kidding, I am lactose intolerant…kidding again.

 Face masks were very popular back then.
 They mixed milk and honey to keep skin supple and avoid wrinkles.
 Milk’s lactic acid exfoliates and rejuvenates the skin.
 Today you can find beauty products containing hydroxy acids, AHAs, which are similar to lactic acid.

-For smooth baby-like skin, ancient Egyptians would apply over their bodies oils such as almond, sesame, moringa or castor oil, infused with flowers or spices.
-They had to protect their skin against the dry desert climate so not only women but also men applied regularly vegetable oil emollients.
+Ancient Egypt Beauty tips for smooth baby-like skin?
+Apply over the body oils such as almond, sesame, moringa or castor oil, infused with flowers or spices.
+Egyptians had to protect their skin against the dry desert climate so not only women but also men applied regularly vegetable oil emollients.

 7- Perfumes and Deodorants